lefterisALEX/authentication-portal/README.md

 password: password
 ```

 **Importart Note:** Credentials are hardcoded in Javascript.
-Not to be used for production!
+This can be used as part of a demo.Not made to be used in production.

 ## How to edit the credentials
 Edit the following line in login.js file